People asked me much time that what is parkour? so no I am going to tell you that what is parkour?

 It encourages you for respect and humility for others and for the environment, community spirit, importance of play, discovery, safety, and ability to stable yourself at all times.

-4) The impact of Parkour on modern era:
+4) The impact of Parkour on the modern era:

 Everything has his own impact on its surrounding same impact traceur have in the modern era.
 Parkour is now a part of the sport in the United Kingdom that features freerunning.